Fallen Astronaut: Placement on the Moon

 Astronaut David Scott secretly placed the Fallen Astronaut statue on the Moon during the Apollo 15 mission, near the completion of his work on August 2, 1971, along with a plaque bearing the names of eight American astronauts and six Soviet cosmonauts who had died in service:

-Scott photographed the memorial but waited for a post-mission press conference to publicly disclose its existence.
+Scott photographed the memorial but waited for a post-mission press conference to disclose its existence.
 He noted, "Sadly, two names are missing, those of Valentin Bondarenko and Grigori Nelyubov."
-He explained that the western world was unaware of their deaths because of the secrecy surrounding the Soviet space program at the time.
+He explained that the Western world was unaware of their deaths because of the secrecy surrounding the Soviet space program at the time.
 Also missing was Robert Henry Lawrence Jr., the first black astronaut and a U.S. Air Force officer selected for the Manned Orbiting Laboratory program who was killed in a training accident in 1967.

 Controversy

-The crew disclosed the statuette's existence during their press conference, and the National Air and Space Museum requested that a replica be made for public display.
-The crew agreed on the condition that it be displayed "with good taste and without publicity".
+During their press conference, the crew disclosed the statuette's existence and the National Air and Space Museum requested that a replica be made for public display.
+The crew agreed that it be displayed "with good taste and without publicity".
 They gave the replica to the Smithsonian Institution on April 17, 1972, the day after CBS anchorman Walter Cronkite referred to the Fallen Astronaut and plaque as the first art installation on the Moon during the broadcast of the Apollo 16 launch.

 In May 1972, Scott learned that Van Hoeydonck planned to make and sell more replicas.
-He believed that this would be a violation of the spirit of their agreement and of NASA's policy against commercial exploitation of the space program, and he tried to persuade Van Hoeydonck to refrain.
-Van Hoeydonck placed a full-page advertisement in the July 1972 issue of Art in America magazine offering 950 replicas of Fallen Astronaut signed by the sculptor, sold by the Waddell Gallery of New York for $750 each, a second edition at a lower, unspecified price, and a catalog edition at $5.
+He believed this would violate the spirit of their agreement and of NASA's policy against commercial exploitation of the space program, and he tried to persuade Van Hoeydonck to refrain.
+In July 1972, Van Hoeydonck placed a full-page advertisement in Art in America magazine offering 950 replicas of Fallen Astronaut signed by the sculptor, sold by the Waddell Gallery of New York for $750 each, a second edition at a lower, unspecified price, and a catalog edition at $5.
 Van Hoeydonck retracted his permission for the replicas after receiving complaints from NASA, but not before one was sold.
 Using a box numbered 200/950 and prepared for the limited edition, a sample figure was sold to a Morgan Stanley investment banker who collected space artifacts and works of art.

+On September 11, 2007, art journalist Jan Stalmans asked Van Hoeydonck how many replicas existed.
+Van Hoeydonck returned a handwritten response on the letter that 50 copies had been made, most of which were still in his possession unsigned.

-The sale was verified by Van Hoeydonck following an investigation that began in 2015 when the piece in question surfaced on eBay.
+Van Hoeydonck verified the sale following an investigation that began in 2015 when the piece surfaced on eBay.
 It was bought by a collector living in the UK.

-On September 11, 2007, art journalist Jan Stalmans wrote to Van Hoeydonck, asking him how many replicas were in existence.
-Van Hoeydonck returned a handwritten response on the letter that 50 copies had been made, most of which were still in his possession unsigned.